-- A. Glue-laminated members shall use exterior grade, wet use adhesive and be pressure treated after fabrication. - B. Traffic surface of deck panels shall be intentionally roughened to improve traction. - C. Lumber shall be Douglas Fir-Larch and panels shall use a column type layup such as EWS #1 with a minimum bending strength of 1450 psi.
+- A. Glue-laminated members shall use exterior grade, wet use adhesive and be pressure treated after fabrication. - B. Traffic surface of deck panels shall be intentionally roughened to improve traction.
+Roughened surface shall be equivalent to light chain saw or band-saw finish resulting in a similar finish to rough sawn lumber. - C. Lumber shall be Douglas Fir-Larch and panels shall use a column type layup such as EWS #1 with a minimum bending strength of 1450 psi. - D. Appearance grade shall be either Industrial or Architectural.
+Variations between laminations shall be limited to a maximum offset of 1/4" in order to meet ADA requirements.